in my bag.

 What’s in my bag?

 I’m a Nikon girl through and through.
 I carry a camera and a backup camera on every shoot.
 There’s nothing more unprofessional than having an equipment failure when you’re on the job.
-I shoot with the Nikon D6 and Z9 professional camera bodies and have the Nikon D4s and D3 as backups.
+I shoot with two Nikon Z9 professional camera bodies and have the Nikon D6 as a backup.
 I always shoot on two cards in case one fails.

 I carry a variety of lenses but keep these in my bag at all times: